HarisSultan01/WEB-dev-project/README.md

 Your tables will appear in the left panel under the database name.

 3rd Step:
-now Place the the zip file folder in htdocs of xampp where go to: C:\xampp or the path where you have installed it. and unzip the folder and just now u good to go for the project overview and use.
+now Place the the zip file folder(current prototype) in htdocs of xampp where go to: C:\xampp or the path where you have installed it. and unzip the folder and just now u good to go for the project overview and use.